David Bramwell (botanist): Career

 In 1971, he joined the staff at the Plant Sciences Department, University of Reading, under Professor Vernon Heywood, teaching plant taxonomy on the MSc course Pure and Applied Plant Taxonomy, and was curator of the Herbarium.
 He was assistant editor of the Botanical Journal of the Linnean Society and secretary of the International Flora of Macaronesia project.
 He was elected a Fellow of the Linnean Society in 1971.
+The first edition of 'Wild Flowers of the Canary Islands' was published in 1974.

 He left Reading in 1974 when he was appointed the Director of Jardín Botánico Canario Viera y Clavijo.
 He retired in 2012 as Director Emeritus.
 He was Director Plan Especial de Proteccion de Espacios Naturales de Gran Canaria (1984–1986), and Director Botanic Gardens Conservation International (BGCI) (2005–2016), of which he was one of the founders.
 He was a member of the Royal Society of Arts (FRSA) since 2008.
 He was appointed Director of the UNESCO Chair for the Conservation of Plant Biodiversity in Macaronesia and West Africa (2011–2014).
 He published over 100 articles and several books on the Flora of the Canary Islands.